The Luminaries: Plot

 The council has met to discuss these and subsequent events, and the man who appears to be at the centre of all these occurrences is Francis Carver, a violent and scarred man who captained the Godspeed, the ship in which Moody came to Hokitika, and who, nine months previously in Dunedin, had cheated Lauderback out of that same ship using the false name of Francis Crosbie Wells.
 Carver had blackmailed Lauderback by hiding a fortune of gold inside a shipment of five dresses under Lauderback's name; if Lauderback refused to give Carver the ship, Carver would have Lauderback arrested and imprisoned for smuggling undeclared gold.
 However, the shipping crate disappeared and washed up ashore, forcing Carver to arrive in Hokitika in search of the fortune.
 Anna unknowingly bought the dresses upon her arrival in Hokitika; one of her clients, Quee, discovered the gold in four of her dresses and secretly removed and replaced with leaden makeweights while she slept.
-However, because Anna never wore the fifth dress while engaging in prostitution, the gold in that dress remained.
+However, because Anna never wore the fifth dress while visiting Chinatown, the gold in that dress remained.
 He then smelted the gold and submitted it to the bank, only to discover it had been stolen by Staines.

 After hearing and considering the tales of the other twelve men, Moody tells them his own story: he believes he saw the ghost of Emery Staines on the Godspeed.
 As he tells them his story, the council is interrupted by one of Dick Mannering's servants telling them the ship has foundered just off-shore.

 Three weeks later, the wreckage of Godspeed is pulled up onto shore.
 Moody is mistakenly sent Alistair Lauderback's trunk, in which he finds letters revealing that Crosbie was Lauderback's half-brother, a bastard born to a prostitute mother.
 Crosbie had originally travelled to New Zealand in search of their father, and had attempted to contact Lauderback for years to no response.
 In the letters, he also reveals that he amassed an enormous fortune on the goldfields, only for the fortune to be subsequently stolen from him in circumstances he declines to divulge.